 Career and Salary Information

-According to the U.S. Bureau of Labor Statistics, jobs for medical and clinical laboratory technicians are predicted to increase 30% from 2012-2022, while jobs for medical and clinical laboratory technologists are predicted to increase 14% during that same decade (www.bls.gov).
-The agency also reported that in 2012, technicians in this field earned a median salary of $37,240, and technologists in this field earned a median salary of $57,580.
+According to the U.S. Bureau of Labor Statistics, jobs for clinical laboratory technologists and technicians are predicted to increase 11% from 2018-2028 (www.bls.gov).
+The agency also reported that in 2018, technologists and technicians in this field earned a median salary of $52,330.